Bacurau raises unanswered questions around gun violence and race – but it's so insane that it hardly matters

 It’s only once the locals are forced to fight back that they close the tonal gap between their scenes and those of the hunters.
 They don’t just arm themselves with guns: they’re weaponising the cinematic language of American exploitation to defend against the hunters.
 Gun violence is still alluded to as a social issue after the hunters make it part of the film’s genre elements.
 And even though the exploitation angle asks some unanswered questions of what the genre means in a racial sense, Bacurau is so insane and entertaining that it only begins to matter when it ends, and you have time to breathe again.

-Bacurau had its UK premiere at London Film Festival and will be released in the UK by MUBI
+Bacurau had its UK premiere at London Film Festival 2019 and is in cinemas on 13 Mar via MUBI